Tech08mag/Fahrgemeinschaften/README.md

 ```

 then you have to make sure to fill it with values.
-The you need to give permissions to execute the setup.sh file.
+Then you need to give permissions to execute the setup.sh file.

 ```sh
 chmod +x setup.sh